How Investing In Preschool Beats The Stock Market, Hands Down

 To achieve this ambitious goal the mayor will need significant help from the state and federal government worth upwards of 700 million dollars.
 And he faces the political tussles that will surely accompany his financing challenges.
 The mayor is running for re-election in 2017.

 But there is near universal consensus that high-quality pre-K programs can have a huge positive impact on the lives of children – especially low-income ones – as well as on the parents and family.

-That's the crux of a new paper out Monday, The Life-Cycle Benefits of an Influential Early Childhood Program, co-authored by Nobel laureate James Heckman, a professor of economics at the University of Chicago and the director of the Center for the Economics of Human Development.
+That's the crux of the study The Life-Cycle Benefits of an Influential Early Childhood Program, co-authored by Nobel laureate James Heckman, a professor of economics at the University of Chicago and the director of the Center for the Economics of Human Development.

 There's a growing body of research on the value and importance of high-quality early education programs — especially for disadvantaged kids.